well-in-that-case/ovtable/README.md

 # VirtualOrderedFields
 Performant, friendly, and extendable ordered fields for tables.
 This implementation retains support for numeric indices and unordered fields in the same table to ensure the most user-friendly experience while providing native performance identical with a normal table.

+## Why you should use this over other implementations?
+VirtualOrderedFields avoids usage of proxy tables to ensure the highest lookup and insertion performance.
+Likewise, linked lists are avoided to seamlessly implement ordered fields in any dynamic environment.
+You can make any table an ordered table anywhere in your code base, and behavior will remain identical.

 ## How It Works
 See this [article](https://dev.to/wellinthatcase/new-lua-54-ordered-field-implementation-not-a-linked-list-nor-proxy-table-1ia5-temp-slug-7081040?preview=491d3eb0f22954861537e87991e4aa453e95cdd5c1122e4265e1caf32b6168671329a0193f9150d9b960a0f1f59c15eccb4e5c4bd55051c94bc2b818).